What is Customer Experience (CX)?

 d) Utility Services

 Utility services such as telecom, power, and water need to understand the complete customer lifecycle with its associated touchpoints.
 Of the many touchpoints, the most important ones are product search, product selection, billing and payments, renewals, reporting incidents, and customer service.

 e) Automotive and Transport Industry

 These industries engage with customers in many different ways.
 Consumers are increasingly expecting a seamless experience across both digital and physical touchpoints.
-Customers interact using mobile and tablet applications, emails, online chat, kiosks, physical showroom, personalized contact with salesperson, wearable virtual reality device, among other means.
+Customers interact using mobile and tablet applications, emails, online chat, kiosks, physical showroom, personalized contact with salespeople, wearable virtual reality devices, among other means.

 Taking advantage of the growing communication channels, many brands are turning towards customer experience platforms to tap into the customer experience insights, thereby getting an opportunity to improve customer experience.